derekantrican/EggIncAPI/README.md

 ## Contributing

 I do accept Pull Requests if you want to add more examples (even in other languages)!
+Please make sure that if you add a folder for a new language it is more-or-less self-contained (ie has the protobuf-translated files for that language).